Quick Answer

-Unfortunately, managing committees sometimes show leniency or delay action against defaulters, resulting in incomplete or late recovery of dues.
+Non-payment of society maintenance charges is a common and persistent issue in housing societies.
+Some members delay or refuse to pay for essential shared expenses such as electricity, water, lift maintenance, service staff salaries, or overall society upkeep.
+Unfortunately, managing committees sometimes show leniency or delay action against defaulters, resulting in incomplete or late recovery of dues from society defaulters.
 This unfairly burdens other residents who pay their fees promptly, often forcing them to cover additional costs they did not incur.

 What are Society Maintenance Charges?

-Society maintenance charges are periodic fees collected from all members to cover costs of upkeep and services within the community.
+Society maintenance charges are periodic fees collected from all members to cover the costs of upkeep and services within the community.

 These include water supply, electricity in common areas, landscaping, security, cleaning, and repairs.
 Transparent and timely collection ensures that the society runs efficiently without disruption to services or increased costs.